Electronically Filing Your 1099s

 You still need to print hard copies of each 1099 to give to your vendors:

 - Go to Reports > 1099 Contractor Forms > Create and View 1099/1096 Forms

 - Click “Download Options” in the row with the 1099 type (1099-NEC or 1099-MISC) you want to print.
 You have two printing options:

 - Formatted: This PDF only contains the information to be printed on a pre-printed IRS Form 1099.

 - Print-Friendly: This PDF contains the entire form that can be printed on blank paper and distributed to your contractors and vendors.

 For more details, see our help article, Viewing and Printing Forms 1099 and 1096 in Patriot Accounting Software.

-If You Need to Make Corrections After You Have e-Filed
+If You Need to Make Corrections or Additions After You Have e-Filed

 You can only go through the 1099 e-File process in the software one time per year.
 If you need to make a correction after you have submitted your e-File, you must manually file a corrected return to the IRS.
 See the following articles for more info: